AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/column-reference.md

 ---
-title: CSV Column and Query String Reference
+title: CSV column and query string reference
 description: All columns and query strings supported by BDIA.
 ---

+# CSV column and query string reference

 The following columns are supported in the BDIA file format.